iDPI-Umass/youtubescripts/README.md

 creating batches of collections:
 1. make a CSV of 11-character video IDs, one column, no header
-2. copy to your home folder on angwin (/nfs/ang/users/kyzheng/batch1.csv)
+2. copy CSV files to your home folder on angwin (/nfs/ang/users/kyzheng/batch1.csv)

 examples: